Dependencies

 ape pm install gh:OpenZeppelin/openzeppelin-contracts --name openzeppelin --version "4.6.0"

-Remove previously installed packages using the remove command:
+Remove previously installed packages using the uninstall command, providing it either the dependency’s name or package_id:

 If there is a single version installed, the command will remove the single version.
 If multiple versions are installed, pass additional arguments specifying the version(s) to be removed: